aaronmarruk/aaronmarruk.github.io/_posts/2018-10-06-install-solus-os-on-macbook-air.markdown

 ### Step 9: Fan noise

+> Instead of cloning the repo as described below, you can also install `mbpfan` via software centre, under system utilities.

 Pretty much straight away I noticed my Mac's fans we making a huge amount of noise, even when the machine was idle.
 This is a pretty common problem when running Linux on Mac hardware.

 I fixed this issue with the help of an interesting bit of software which can be [downloaded from Github](https://github.com/dgraziotin/mbpfan).